BimaRaiva11448/BimaRaiva11448/README.md

 - **Communication / Public Speaking** · organizing & leading events
 - **Teamwork & Leadership** · project coordination, chairing orgs
 - **Learning & Adaptability** · fast learner, open to new tech and languages
-- (If you want, I can also list technical tools/frameworks you use — tell me and I’ll add them here.)

 ## Goals
 1. Secure an internship in **Japan** related to IT / language services.